-Give yourself about an hour to ride the gondola and enjoy the views where it drops you off at the top.
-From the peak, you can also head out on some hiking trails nearby but be sure to go prepared with proper hiking gear and slip-resistant boots.
+Give yourself about an hour to ride the gondola and enjoy the views of the surrounding area at the top.
+From the peak, you can also head out on some hiking trails nearby but be sure to go prepared with proper outdoor gear and slip-resistant hiking boots.

-Note: it can be very windy and chilly at the summit so bring a jacket to stay warm.
+It can be very windy and chilly at the summit so bring plenty of layers and a puff jacket to stay warm!

 Cost: $30 for adults, $21 for kids, $88 for a family pack (2 adults + 2 kids)

 6. Stowe Mountain Resort (The Lodge at Spruce Peak)